How to Improve Your Spoken English: 7 Tips

 Why Listening is Important to Master English

 The channel belongs to a Haryanvi guy who makes funny videos.
-And I noticed, within days, that I started speaking just like that guy—the choice of words, the tone, the expressions, almost everything!
+And within days, I unconsciously started speaking just like that guy—the choice of words, the tone, the expressions—I copied almost everything.

-Because I know this is how the human brain works—it loves imitation.
+Now, am I surprised?
+No. Because I am aware that that’s how the human brain works—it loves imitation.

-You can take full advantage of your mind’s tendency to imitate.
-Start listening to as much English as you can.
+You can use your brain’s tendency to “imitate” to help you improve your English skills.
+So start listening to as much English as you can.

 6. Don’t Read English Newspapers Hoping to Improve Your Spoken English

-Reading newspapers to improve speaking English is a silly idea.
+Reading English newspapers to sharpen spoken English skills is a silly idea.

 And yet, the first piece of advice you get is:

-“Oh!
-Do you want to improve your English speaking skills?
-How about reading English newspapers?”
+“Oh, you want to improve your spoken English?
+Start reading English newspapers.”

-Have you noticed how even an illiterate person speaks well enough Hindi?
-Do you know why?
-Because while growing up, he listened to other people speaking Hindi.
-By the way, he didn’t read Hindi newspapers (an illiterate person cannot read, remember?)
+Notice how even an illiterate person speaks well enough Hindi.
+How does he do that?
+Remember “listening”—the way human beings learn to speak?
+That’s exactly how he did that.
+While growing up, he listened to other people speaking Hindi.
+And by the way, he didn’t read Hindi newspapers (an illiterate person cannot read, that’s why it’s called “illiterate”).

 No, that’s not what I am saying.
 My point is…

-Newspapers Use Written English Style, Not the Spoken One
+Newspapers Use Written Style English, Not the Spoken One

 And we don’t speak the way we write, do we?